 We have defined gender split objectives at all organizational levels incl.
 Board of Directors and Executive Management level.

 - We strive to achieve a 30%/70% (female/male) split at all organizational levels by 2025

 - 33% women at Board of Directors level in 2023 (Ref.
 Target figure for gender Equality at the BoD)

-Our ambition is a diversity split of 25% across the following 4 age groups at CPH level:
+Our ambition is a percentage split across the following 4 age groups at CPH level:

 Due to GDPR we cannot track our level of ethnicity and cultural diversity across CPH, thus we only track our level of ethnicity and cultural diversity (Nationality) at BoD level: